QUICK SUMMARY

 Stroke Risks:

-- Elevated Blood Pressure (Hypertension): PFAS exposure is linked to higher blood pressure, a significant risk factor for both ischemic (clot-related) and hemorrhagic (bleeding-related) strokes.
-PFAS disrupt the body’s natural regulation of blood vessel dilation, leading to vascular stiffness.
+- Elevated Blood Pressure: PFAS exposure is linked to higher blood pressure, a significant risk factor for both ischemic strokes and hemorrhagic strokes.

-- Chronic Inflammation: PFAS chemicals induce low-grade, systemic inflammation that can damage blood vessels over time, increasing the likelihood of plaque buildup and vessel rupture.
+- Chronic Inflammation: PFAS chemicals may induce low-grade, systemic inflammation that can damage blood vessels over time.

-- Vascular Dysfunction: PFAS interfere with endothelial function, impairing the ability of blood vessels to respond to changes in blood flow.
-This dysfunction makes blood vessels more prone to injury, clots, and hemorrhages.
+- Vascular Dysfunction: PFAS can interfere with endothelial function, impairing the ability of blood vessels to respond to changes in blood flow.

-- Increased Clot Formation: PFAS have been shown to alter blood clotting factors, making blood more prone to coagulation.
-This increases the risk of ischemic stroke caused by blocked arteries in the brain.
+- Increased Clot Formation: PFAS may alter blood clotting pathways, increasing the risk of ischemic stroke caused by blocked arteries in the brain.

-- Oxidative Stress: PFAS generate free radicals, leading to oxidative damage in blood vessels and brain tissues.
-This contributes to both vascular aging and a higher likelihood of stroke.
+- Oxidative Stress: PFAS may generate free radicals, leading to oxidative damage in blood vessels and brain tissues.

 2. Volatile Organic Compounds (VOCs)

-Volatile organic compounds (VOCs) are chemicals that easily evaporate into the air, making them a common ingredient in many cleaning and fragrance products.
-Acrolein, crotonaldehyde, and styrene—specific VOCs linked to heart health—can raise blood pressure even with minimal exposure.
+Volatile organic compounds (VOCs) are chemicals that easily evaporate into the air, making them common in many cleaning and fragrance products.
+Acrolein, crotonaldehyde, and styrene are specific VOCs linked to heart health and may raise blood pressure even with minimal exposure.
+(4, 7)

 Where you’ll find dangerous VOCs in your cleaners: